evliang/fitness_planner/README.md

 ## Configuration

-Fitness_planner requires one config file for a routine and another for a list of exercises.
+There are two config files for setting up routine and list of exercises to choose from.

 For each day of the week in routine.yaml, there needs to be a mapping of the muscle group to number of sets
 ```